$295 Find Cheap Flights to Taiwan

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Taiwan, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from the United States to Taiwan, you should book around 4 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 20 weeks before departure.
+To get a below average price on the flight from the United States to Taiwan, you should book around 4 weeks before departure, which saves you about 21% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 23 weeks before departure.

 Which is the cheapest airport to fly into in Taiwan?